tomshoo/probeKit/README.md

 OS: Unix based operating system(macOS, Linux, etc.)

-Not yet tested no DOS systems
+Not compatible with DOS based operating systems

 # Installation
 This toolkit does not require any extra configurations as it is a basic plug'n'play toolkit.